Using Fresh Flowers In Resin: GUIDE

 So the quick answer is yes, but if you want your flowers to look their best, then they absolutely must be dried first.
 A flower pressing kit is one of the ways you can preserve flowers.

-Keep in mind that fresh flowers will never look the same after pouring on the resin, so use this guide for experimenting with, not for preserving a wedding bouquet or flowers of importance.
-For those special flowers, they must be dried first!
+Keep in mind that fresh flowers will never look the same after pouring on the resin, so use this guide for experimenting with.
+Not for preserving a wedding bouquet or flowers of importance, you will ruin them completely.

 1. Flowers Are Delicate

-Fresh flowers, with their delicate petals and moisture-rich composition, present significant challenges when it comes to preserving them in resin.
+Fresh flowers, with their delicate petals and moisture-rich composition, present challenges when it comes to preserving them in resin.

 However, the fragile nature of fresh flowers makes them prone to wilting, discoloration, and shrinkage when subjected to the resin’s curing process.